 Building Consent Culture and Safer Spaces

-All (available) notes are publicly available in the Google Drive resources.
+All (available) notes are publicly available in my Blues Resources on Google Drive.

 Laura Chieko hails from New York City where she runs around like a chicken with her head cut off curating this website and helps run Blues Dance New York.
 She likes cannolis, twirly dresses, and spreadsheets.